-Management Comment:

-Management completed the reconciliation in a timely manner with adequate supporting documentation.
-The variance identified above is a known issue that was raised with CIVICA in January 2023.
-The City is still waiting for a fix and hopes to have this issue resolved by July 2023.

-Management is comfortable with the design of the reconciliation as this item is identified as part of the process.
+Proposed Completion Audit Details Action Approved Completion Status .
+Date Office of the Auditor General Financial Audit for 2022/23 EA: 2022/01 Rates Receivable Reconciliations Management Comment: Completed July 2023 Office of the Auditor General Financial Audit for 2022/23 Management completed the reconciliation in a timely manner with adequate supporting documentation.
+The variance identified above is a known issue that was Finding raised with CIVICA in January 2023.
+The City is still From the review of the rates receivables reconciliations for February and waiting for a fix and hopes to have this issue resolved March 2023, we found the reconciliations have not been adequately prepared by July 2023. and reviewed, as there was an unexplained variance of \$121,294,53 between Management is comfortable with the design of the the rates module and general ledger for both months. reconciliation as this item is identified as part of the process.
+Risk Rating Rating: Model Implication The absence of a robust process over reconciliations on period end balances can result in errors or omissions remaining undetected, leading to misstatements in the financial statements.

-Proposed Completion .
-Date

-Completed July 2023

-Audit Details Action Approved Completion Date Status EA: 2022/02 Bank Reconciliations Management Comment: Office of the Auditor General Financial Audit for 2022/23 OUTSTANDING FROM PREVIOUS YEARS Management has implemented a new balance sheet reconciliations process that was rolled out in February 2023.
-As part of the bank reconciliation process Finding additional steps were taken to From our review of bank account reconciliations for February and March 2023: explain items included on the system generated report we found the reconciliations were not adequately prepared and reviewed as they included receipts and payments that were incurred in the bank and recognised in the general ledger in the subsequent month, and therefore were inappropriate to be recognised as reconciling items. in addition, the general ledger balance at February was overstated by \$7,658.79 due to an incorrect journal that was identified by audit. that related to the next reporting period.
+Audit Details Action Approved Completion Date Status Proposed Completion Date Content of the Auditor General Financial Audit for 2022/23 OUTSTANDING FROM PREVIOUS YEARS Finding From our review of bank account reconciliations for February and we found the reconciliations were not adequately prepared and rethey included receipts and payments that were incurred in the bar recognised in the general ledger in the subsequent month, and the were inappropriate to be recognised as reconciling items. in addition, the general ledger balance at February was overstated \$7,658.79 due to an incorrect journal that was identified by audit.
+From our review of investment account reconciliations for Februar 2023: We found the March 2023 reconciliation was not adequately prepared and reviewed.
+It contained a reconciling item of \$70,704.63 that we applicable to the February reconciliation and therefore was inappropriate to be a reconciling item in March.
+Findings relating to bank reconciliations have been raised since 2.
+Risk Rating Moderate (2021-22 - Moderate) Implication Inappropriately prepared bank and investment reconciliations increased in the risk of errors, omissions or fraud remaining undetected.
+Recommendation Management should review the design of their bank and investment reconciliation process to ensure balances are appropriately reconproperly completed and reviewed. that related to the next reporting period.
 This additional information will be removed for future bank reconciliations.
 Management will continue to improve the process and ensure all reconciling items are identified and reviewed in a timely manner.
-From our review of investment account reconciliations for February and March 2023: we found the March 2023 reconciliation was not adequately prepared and reviewed.
-It contained a reconciling item of \$70,704.63 that was applicable to the February reconciliation and therefore was inappropriate to be a reconciling item in March.
-Findings relating to bank reconciliations have been raised since 2020-21.
-Risk Rating Moderate (2021-22 - Moderate)

-Inappropriately prepared bank and investment reconciliations increases the risk of errors, omissions or fraud remaining undetected.

-Management should review the design of their bank and investment reconciliation process to ensure balances are appropriately reconciled and properly completed and reviewed.
+Arry and March ared was 2020-21. oort Completed July 2023